The Mission – Homes for Sale

 With a reputation for the sunniest weather in San Francisco and plenty of happening nightlife spots, the Mission District is popular with many home buyers.

-The Mission neighborhood has transformed itself numerous times during its lifespan, and is currently home to a flourishing hispanic and latin population.
-Long considered an affordable San Francisco neighborhood, gentrification has created neighorhood tensions in the Mission district, most notably at the height of the dot-com boom (peaking around the year 2000).
+The Mission neighborhood has transformed numerous times during its lifespan, and is currently home to a flourishing hispanic and latin population.
+The neighborhood is a city-wide focus point for issues around affordability and housing.

 Sheltered by the fog because of Twin Peaks, you’ll often find citrus and Avocado trees in the backyards of homes, flourishing and creating plenty of fruit to share with your neighbors.